SimonFM/smyths/README.md

 This project is aimed at creating an open API for syncing the projects found on the Irish toy retailer [Smyths Toys](https://www.smythstoys.com/).
 I started this as a hobby and hope to one day migrate it to a production level environment for "real" users.

+I am using IntelliJ to develop this and should be easily imported from existing projects via the build.gradle file or through cloning this repo directly.

 ### Features Implemented
 * Syncing of products from the smyths website
     * Over 6000 as of 25/05/2017